-Marion Technical College and the Radiologic Technology program have policies and procedures that promote the health, safety, and optimal use of radiation for students, patients, and the public.
+The program's policies and procedures promote the health, safety, and optimal use of radiation for students, patients, and the general public.

-Standard Six: Programmatic Effectiveness and Assessment-Using Data for Sustained Improvement The extent of the program's effectiveness is linked to the ability to meet our mission, goals, and student learning outcomes.
+Standard Six: Programmatic Effectiveness and Assessment: Using Data for Sustained Improvement

+The extent of a program's effectiveness is linked to the ability to meet its mission, goals, and student learning outcomes.
 A systematic, ongoing assessment process provides credible evidence that enables analysis and critical discussions to foster ongoing program improvement.

-JRCERT standards require a program to articulate its purposes; to demonstrate that it has adequate human, financial, and physical resources effectively organized for the accomplishment of its purposes; to document its effectiveness in accomplishing these purposes; and to provide assurance that it can continue to meet accreditation standards.

-It is program policy that all students be made aware of the above standards, and the actions to be taken in the event that any student believes that the Program is not in compliance with the standards.
-A copy of the standards is also available for review at www.jrcert.org.
+JRCERT standards require a program to articulate its purposes; to demonstrate that it has adequate human, physical, and financial resources effectively organized for the accomplishment of its purposes; to document its effectiveness in accomplishing these purposes; and to provide assurance that it can continue to meet accreditation standards.
+It is the policy of the Radiologic Technology program at Marion Technical College that all students be made aware of JRCERT accredited program standards, and the actions to be taken in the event that any student believes that the Program is not in compliance with the standards.
+A copy of the standards is displayed in the program area and at www.jrcert.org.